jubilee-church-coventry/pa-team/editing-preaches.md

 * Quality: _80 kbps_
 * Channel Mode: _Joint Stereo_

-Press `Save` and your recording will be exported ready for distribution.
+Press `Save` and you will be asked to fill in some extra metadata.
+You should fill in:

+* Artist name: [The speakers name]
+* Album title: Jubilee Church Podcast
+* Year: [Year of recording]
+* Genre: Podcast

+Leave the others blank and press OK and the file will be exported.